California Driver Handbook - The California Driver License

 Call 1-800-777-0133 to obtain an Extension of License for Person in Armed Forces (DL 236) card which extends your California DL..

 Note: Your DL is not valid if it is suspended, cancelled, or revoked.

-If you are 18 years old or older, refer to the “California Residents” and “Adults Visiting California” sections on this page for additional information.
+If you are 18 years old or older, refer to the “California Residents” and “Adults Visiting California” sections in this handbook for additional information.
 Licensees eligible for military extensions should carry documentation from their home state to verify their status to law enforcement.

 When you become a California resident and you want to drive in California, you must apply for a California DL within 10 days.
 Residency is established in a variety of ways, including the following:

 - Being registered to vote in California elections.